dermitza/SecureNIO/README.md

 ### Generating self-signed KeyStores (public and private keys) and TrustStores (public keys)

+Sample server and client KeyStores and TrustStores have been provided and are ready to use.
+Needless to say, **do not use these for anything other than testing**.
 Steps to create a self-signed KeyStore (and certificates) and TrustStore for a server implementation:

 1. Generate a server KeyStore
 ```
 keytool -genkey -keyalg RSA -alias server -keystore server.jks -storepass server -validity 360 -keysize 2048
 ```
-2. Extract the “public key” from the “public-private” key pair that you created
+2. Extract the ï¿½public keyï¿½ from the ï¿½public-privateï¿½ key pair that you created
 ```
 keytool -export -alias server -keystore server.jks -rfc -file serverPublic.cert
 ```